Cliffe, Kent

-Cliffe is a village on the Hoo Peninsula in Kent, England, reached from the Medway Towns by a three-mile (4.8 km) journey along the B2000 road.
+Cliffe is a village and former civil parish, now in the parish of Cliffe and Cliffe Woods, in the borough of Medway in the ceremonial county of Kent, England.
+It is on the Hoo Peninsula, reached from the Medway Towns by a three-mile (4.8 km) journey along the B2000 road.
 Situated upon a low chalk escarpment overlooking the Thames marshes, Cliffe offers views of Southend-on-Sea and London.
-It forms part of the parish of Cliffe and Cliffe Woods in the borough of Medway.
-The population of the village is included in the civil parish of Cliffe and Cliffe Woods.
 In 774 Offa, King of Mercia, built a rustic wooden church dedicated to St Helen, a popular Mercian saint who was by legend the daughter of Coel ("Old King Cole") of Colchester.
 Cliffe is cited in early records as having been called Clive and Cliffe-at-Hoo.
+In 1961 the parish had a population of 2239.
+On 1 April 1997 the parish was abolished to form "Cliffe & Cliffe Woods", part of which consisting of Frindsbury Extra.

 Ancient Saxon town

 Clovesho, or Clofeshoch, was an ancient Saxon town, in Mercia and near London, where the Anglo-Saxon Church is recorded as holding the important Councils of Clovesho between 742 and 825.
 These had representation from the archbishopric of Canterbury and the whole English church south of the Humber.
 The location of Cloveshoo has never been successfully identified, but in the 18th century Cliffe was thought to be one possible location.